Brussels, 30 May 2013

 The Conference programme included sessions addressing several inter-related issues such as: how to communicate and raise awareness about the benefits of standards and standardization; how to provide SMEs with information about standards that are relevant for their business; how to ensure that standards take SMEs' specific needs and concerns into account during the development of European and international standards; and how SMEs can be encouraged and enabled to get actively involved in standardization activities at all levels.

-Addressing the Conference in Brussels on 28 May, Dirk Weiler, Chairman of the CEN-CENELEC-ETSI Joint Presidents Group, and Chairman of the ETSI General Assembly, underlined the economic importance of SMEs: "For Europe as a whole they are the motor of employment, growth and innovation, and their involvement in standardization has been shown to be one of the drivers for these."
+Addressing the Conference in Brussels on 28 May, Dirk Weiler, Chair of the CEN-CENELEC-ETSI Joint Presidents Group, and Chair of the ETSI General Assembly, underlined the economic importance of SMEs: "For Europe as a whole they are the motor of employment, growth and innovation, and their involvement in standardization has been shown to be one of the drivers for these."
 Mr Weiler noted that the three European Standardization Organisations have introduced a range of measures during recent years with the aim of helping SMEs discover and participate in the world of standardization.

 The European Commission was represented by Daniel Calleja Crespo, Director General of DG Enterprise and Industry and Special Envoy for SMEs, who noted that SMEs are the backbone of Europe's economy, accounting for 85% of all the new jobs created and 60% of all the value added.
 Speaking on behalf of the European Commission, Mr Calleja said: "We are very keen to continue our excellent cooperation with the European Standardization Organisations, with the stakeholders, with the SMEs, with all interested parties.
 Because we share the same objective: to deliver a stronger European standardization system, a system that will put Europe in a better position to create jobs, to deliver growth, to eliminate barriers, to increase the competitiveness of our companies and to allow us all to face the challenges of the future."